Mera Naam Joker: Chapter III

 Alone again, Raju wanders on the beach and throws his toy clown into the sea.
-A dog runs out to catch it and give it back.
+A dog runs out to catch it and gives it back.
 The dog belongs to the orphan Meenu, and the three partner up to make a roadside show and live together in an abandoned house.
 One day, Meenu's shirt is torn and Raju, upon discovering that she is a girl, deserts her.
 After a while, he comes back to her home, where she explains that her real name is Meena and that she had to act like a boy to survive on her own in the city, which she had fled to, to achieve her dream of becoming a famous actress.
 Raju gifts her a saree, but despite the explanation, Raju is mad that their friendship was based on a lie and leaves.
 After Meena confesses her love for him, Raju changes his mind.
 Their singing gets noticed and the duo start performing at a qawwali venue.
 One day, the dog gets taken by the city pound, mistaken for a stray.
 While Raju mourns the loss of their companion, Meena says that they have no use for it anymore.
 Her attitude shocks Raju and he figures that she only uses love as a tool to use others.
 Despite his pity for the qawwali venue owner who had already pre-paid them, Meena makes them move into theatre acting.
 While Meena maintains that she loves him, Raju is suspicious.
 After a while, Meena is noticed by movie star Rajendra Kumar, who wants a new heroine for his next film.
 Although Raju accompanies Meena to the screen tests, Kumar tells him that in order for her to become a great actress, Raju must leave.
 After a farewell at their old house, Raju is left alone with his toy clown.

 The film then transitions back to his last show.
 After a song Raju announces an intermission of indeterminate length, but then reassures the audience that the "joker" still has more to perform to keep his audience laughing.
 The film ends with the words "Positively Not The End".